 You may be eligible for a Professional and Career Development Loan (PCDL).
 This is a deferred repayment bank loan to help you pay for vocational education or training.
 To check if you are eligible visit Professional and Career Development Loans (GOV.UK website)

-Further Education awards
+Further Education grants